 Remember that a higher initial listing price does not necessarily lead to more profit in the end.
 Pricing lower may bring in multiple buyers and potentially start a bidding war, leading to a higher take despite a lower initial price.
 At the same time, pricing too low may make buyers believe there is something wrong with your home.
 Finding a balance is crucial to ensuring a quick and successful sale.

 Bonus tip: A pre-listing appraisal house gives you a more accurate starting point for pricing your home.
+And you can get one without a realtor.

 Based on our research, in Nevada, appraisals average $300 to $370, but help you walk away with thousands more once your home is sold.